openbraininstitute/morph-spines/examples/data/README.md

 Each file can contain the information of one or multiple neurons, together with multiple spines.

 ## `/edges` group

-The `/edges` group contains one Pandas DataFrame for each neuron present in the file.
-Each DataFrame is represented by a dataset inside the neuron's ID subgroup, and it describes different properties related to the neuron's spines.
+The `/edges` group contains one spine table for each neuron present in the file.
+Each spine table is stored inside the neuron's ID subgroup, and it describes different properties related to the neuron's spines.

-For example, for a neuron ID `"01234"`, the corresponding DataFrame will be stored under `/edges/01234`.
+For example, for a neuron ID `"01234"`, the corresponding spine table will be stored under `/edges/01234`.

-The DataFrame can be read and written through Panda's `pandas.DataFrame.read_hdf()` and `pandas.DataFrame.to_hdf()` respectively.
+The spine table can be currently stored in 2 different formats, explained below.
+The format is determined by the version inside the metadata group.
+The supported formats are:
+- [Deprecated] v0.1: Pandas DataFrame (support will be dropped as of morph-spines v1.0)
+- v1.0: H5 group of datasets

+In any case, `morph-spines` recognizes the format in which the spine table is stored through its version and loads it into a Pandas DataFrame at runtime.

-In addition to the DataFrame, there is another group under the neuron's ID subgroup called `metadata` which contains the version (in major.minor format) of the spines table.
+The metadata is stored as a group under the neuron's ID subgroup called `metadata` and contains the version (in major.minor format) of the spines table.
 The version is stored as an attribute of the group with the name `version` and it is represented as an array of unsigned integers.
 The presence of this group is mandatory.

-This documentation refers to the version 0.1 of the spines table.

-Following the example above, the metadata would be stored as a group called `/edges/01234/metadata` with a `version` attribute containing an array with `[0, 1]`.
+Following the example above, the metadata would be stored as a group called `/edges/01234/metadata` with a `version` attribute containing an array with `[0, 1]` if it contains a DataFrame or `[1, 0]` if it uses the group of datasets format.

 ### Spines' DataFrame

-The spines DataFrame contains information about the neuron spines.
+The spines table contains information about the neuron spines.
 Each row represents a different spine and each column describes a property.
 Therefore, the number of rows of the DataFrame equals the number of spines belonging to the neuron.